erictossell/nixlab/README.md

 A basic configuration for 3 different raspberry-pi devices running NixOS.

-Includes:
+- A live image for flashing SSH access

 - Network configuration with Agenix encrypted secrets

-    - Podman for adhoc virtualisation

-    - A smattering of `.nix` configurations for various services.
+- Docker, managed by `terraform`